sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 After lunch, we continued walking to see the small bison herd that is kept within the park.
 Apparently, the Bison were brought during the 19th century and a small herd has lived there ever since.
-It was quite surreal seeing
+It was quite surreal seeing Bison in the middle of a coastal Californian city.

-* went to see the Bison
+By that time, we were quite tired from walking around so we headed back for the day.

 # Muir Woods Forest